daily-routines

 - Warm-up: 15–20 minutes (breathing, buzzing, long tones, slide basics)

 This structure prevents overworking any single area and keeps practice engaging.
 Log your progress in a notebook to track improvement in endurance, range, and consistency.
+Write down what you practiced, for how long, and any observations.
+Over weeks, you'll see patterns—perhaps your slide accuracy improves on Sinter, or your long tone endurance doubles.
+That feedback is motivating and guides future practice.

 Listening and Self-Assessment

 External resource: BandSalon Garage features free trombone play-along tracks for intonation practice.
+Playing along with recordings is an excellent way to test your pitch center in a musical context.

 Consistency outweighs intensity.
 A 15-minute warm-up every day is far more effective than an hour-long session once a week.
 Over three months, those daily minutes compound into noticeable gains in tone quality, slide accuracy, and endurance.
 Your brain and muscles learn the movements until they become automatic, freeing you to focus on musical expression.
+The secret is to make your warm-up non-negotiable: a fixed part of your daily routine, like brushing your teeth.
+Even on days when you only have five minutes, do a quick breathing check and a few long tones—keeping the habit alive is more important than completing every exercise.